stcorp/harp/doc/harpdump.rst

               -d, --data
                   Show data values for each variable.

+      harpdump --dataset [options] <file|dir> [<file|dir> ...]
+          Print metadata for all files in the dataset in csv format.

+              -o, --options <option list>
+                  List of options to pass to the ingestion module.
+                  Only applicable if the input product is not in HARP format.
+                  Options are separated by semi-colons.
+Each option consists of an <option name>=<value> pair.
+An option list needs to be provided as a single expression.

       harpdump --list-derivations [options] [input product file]
           List all available variable conversions.
 If an input product file is specified, limit the list to variable conversions that are possible